Clustering and variable selection for categorical multivariate data: Introduction

+This article investigates unsupervised classification and variable selection in the context of categorical multivariate data.
+Considering the frequencies of each variable's categories, the underlying population is assumed to be structured into sub-populations of a certain unknown number $K$.
+The possibility exists that only a subset $S$ of the variables are relevant for clustering purposes.
+This subset $S$ may significantly influence the interpretation of results.

+Building on \cite{ToussileGassiat2009}, we consider the modeling problem of simultaneously selecting $K$ and $S$ in a density estimation framework.
+A penalized maximum likelihood procedure is used, which also permits us to estimate the frequencies of the categories at the same time.
+Individuals are subsequently clustered with the maximum a posteriori (MAP) method.
+Our study offers a data-driven model selection criterion derived from a new non-asymptotic oracle inequality.

+Clustering of categorical multivariate data is used in many fields such as social sciences, health, marketing, population genetics, etc. \cite[see for instance][]{McCutcheon, McLachlanPeel, CollinsLanza}.
+The population genetics specific framework we develop applies to multilocus genotypic data.
+This type of data corresponds to a situation in which each variable describes the generic variants or \emph{alleles} of a genetic marker (called a \emph{locus}).
+For diploid organisms, which have one allele from each of their parents, two unordered alleles are observed at each locus.

+We use finite mixture models to investigate clustering in discrete settings, under the common hypothesis that the variables are conditionally independent with respect to each component of the mixture.
+In the literature, such models are also known as latent class models, which were first introduced by \cite{Goodman74}.
+The family of latent class models has proven to be successful in many practical situations \citep[see for instance][]{Rigouste_Cappe_Yvon_2006}.

+\begin{sloppypar} Various model-based clustering methods for categorical multivariate data have been proposed in recent years \citep{CeleuxGovaert91,Pritchard2000, Chen2006, Corander2008}.
+Several of these papers used a Bayesian approach \cite[for details, see][]{Celeux99computational, Rigouste_Cappe_Yvon_2006}.
+Yet, the problem of variable selection in clustering for categorical multivariate data was first addressed in \cite{ToussileGassiat2009}.
+The simulated data used in their study suggested that a variable selection procedure could significantly improve clustering and prediction capacities for our intended framework.
+Furthermore, the article provided theoretical consistency results for $\BIC$ type criteria.
+Such criteria are, however, known to require large sample sizes to attain their consistency behavior in discrete settings \cite[see also][]{Nadif1998}. \end{sloppypar}

-In the present paper we adopt an oracle approach.
-We do not aim at choosing the true model underlying the data, even if our procedure performs well also for that.
-The criteria are rather designed to minimize some risk function of the estimated density with respect to the true density.
-In this context simpler models can be preferred to $\mathcal{M}_{\left(K_0,\ S_0\right)}$, in which too many parameters can entail estimators which overfit the data.
-Actually there is no need to assume that $P_0$ belongs to one of the competing models $\mathcal{M}_{(K,S)}$.
+We adopt an oracle approach to conduct the present study.
+It is not our aim to choose the true model $\mathcal{M}_{(K_0,\ S_0)}$ underlying the data, although our procedure is found to also perform well in that respect.
+Instead, it is our intention to propose a criterion that is designed to minimize a risk function based on the Kullback-Leibler divergence of the estimated density with respect to the true density.
+In this context, ``simpler'' models are preferable to $\mathcal{M}_{(K_0,\ S_0)}$, for which too many parameters may result in estimators that over fit the data.
+In fact, it is unnecessary to assume that $P_0$ belongs to one of the competing models~$\mathcal{M}_{(K,S)}$.